Principled analysis of crossover designs: causal effects, efficient estimation, and robust inference: Introduction

 We establish a sufficient condition for the identification of all causal effects of interest based on the regressor matrix and the restriction matrix.
 Under this condition, the restricted weighted least squares estimator is consistent for the causal effects.
 For variance estimation, we propose the Eicker--Huber--White (EHW) variance estimator under restricted weighted least squares, and show that it provides a conservative estimate of the design-based variance, and yields consistent inference when individual causal effects are constant across units.
 Importantly, all results rely entirely on the design-based framework.
 The regression model serves solely as a tool for constructing estimators, rather than as a set of assumptions on the outcome generation process.
 This distinction aligns with earlier work on regression adjustment in randomized experiments \citep[see, e.g., ][]{freedman2008regression,lin2013agnostic,miratrix2013adjusting,imbens2015causal,bloniarz2016lasso,fogarty2018regression,liu2020regression,guo2023generalized}.

-Section~\ref{sec::simulation} evaluates the finite-sample performance of the point and variance estimators via simulation.
 Section~\ref{sec::app} applies the proposed approach to data from a three-period crossover experiment.
 The appendix develops the theory of restricted weighted least squares in detail.
 These results extend classical theory on weighted and restricted least squares, including closed-form expressions for the estimators and their variances, as well as a generalized version of the Gauss–Markov theorem under linear restrictions.
 Because the outcome for each unit is vector-valued, the restricted weighted least squares regression can be interpreted as a generalized estimating equations approach with parameter restrictions \citep{liang1986longitudinal}.
 It can also be viewed as a form of seemingly unrelated regression that incorporates both coefficient restrictions and unit-specific weights \citep{zellner1962efficient}.
 The results on restricted weighted least squares are not only crucial for analyzing crossover designs in this paper but also of independent interest for other statistical problems.